joe-mac-design/joe-mac-design/README.md

 ### Hi there, I'm Joe, welcome to my GitHub!

-## I'm a Game Design and Producton Student
-- I'm currently undertaking my Honours Year at university!
+## I'm an Associate, Quality Assurance Tester: Functionality at Rockstar Games.
 - I'm currently working on my personal [Portfolio!][website]

 ### Connect with me: